Hemerdon Mine

+The operation has re-entered production as of 2026, with its strategic importance to critical mineral supply security cited as a major factor in achieving £71 million funding from the National Wealth Fund.
+The mine was designated as a strategic project under the EU's critical mineral strategy in 2025.
+Tungsten prices have increased over 8x since 2024, with shortages linked to the wars in Iran and Ukraine and the Chinese export restrictions.
+The USA has now banned exports of tungsten scrap as a national defense measure.
+Over 80% of global production is controlled by North Korea, China and Russia.

 Geology

 The Hemerdon deposit is centered upon a sub vertical, NNE-SSW striking, 100+ m wide Early Permian granite dyke hosted by Devonian metasedimentary and metavolcanic rocks.
 Mineralisation is overwhelmingly associated with moderately to steeply NW-dipping greisen-bordered quartz-ferberite± cassiterite sheeted veins.
 The resource size and dyke host are, to date, unique in SW England.
 The Hemerdon Ball granite is an outlying cupola intrusion surrounded by Devonian slates, known regionally as killas.
 Fractures in the granite and killas have been penetrated by mineralising fluids containing metallic ores in the area around the mine.
 Two types of vein are discernible with three different orientations.
 Quartz and quartz-feldspar veins form a stockwork with minor mineralisation, whilst greisen bordered veins are found in a sheeted vein system with ferberite and minor cassiterite mineralisation.

 The mineralisation begins at surface and extends to depths of at least 400 m.
 The vein system is hosted in a dyke like granite body, extending from the Hemerdon Ball towards the Crownhill Down granite.
 It is flanked by killas, formed by contact metamorphism, which also contains veins although wolframite and cassiterite is found as a lower percentage of the rock bulk.
 Kaolinisation occurs to depths of up to 50 m in the granitic body.

 The locality is renowned for its high quality scorodite specimens, which are among the best in Europe.
 Pharmacosiderite, Cassiterite, Ferberite and Wolframite of specimen quality have also been recovered from the mine.
 Scorodite and Pharmacosiderite are secondary arsenate minerals, that form in the upper oxidation zones of ore bodies.
 They are formed from alteration of arsenopyrite, and are found in the weathered zone of the deposit.
 At depths beneath the existing pit it is likely they will become scarce.